Manager: So, the word invoice is not working. Our vendors need to pay up.

 Many invoices depend on the business, due date, industry type, region, compliance requirements, etc. For instance, you may send a proforma invoice to give the buyer an idea of the estimated cost for a product or service.
 Then, you could send a sales invoice, a simple request to pay for a product or service rendered.
 Similarly, there are retainer invoices, overdue invoices, timesheet invoices, and total invoices.

-- First, it is essential to understand your client and set clear terms for doing business together.
-So, the most important thing to do at this stage is to enter into a contract that covers all vital aspects.
+a) First, it is essential to understand your client and set clear terms for doing business together.
+So, the most important thing to do at this stage is to b) enter into a contract that covers all vital aspects.

 Invoice processing is part of the accounts payable process.
 Invoice processing deals with receiving invoices from suppliers, verifying, approving, and settling the same.